 Problems or Emergencies

 The City can assist you if you have an emergency or need to have your water turned off.
-If you would like to schedule an appointment to turn off your water, please call the Operations Division at (360) 887-8251.
+If you would like to schedule an appointment to turn off your water, please call the Utility Services at 360-887-3557.
 Appointments can be made Monday- Friday 8:00 am- 3:30 pm.
 There is a $15.00 fee for this service.
-If you have an emergency after business hours, please call after hours emergency Public Works number at (360) 518-8146.

-If you would like to determine if your property is eligible for water service within the City, complete the Water Availability Request Form in the Permit Center.
+If you would like to determine if your property is eligible for water service within the City, complete and return the Water Availability Request Form in the Permit Center.

 If you would like the City to install a water service line, complete the Water Service Line Installation Request Form and submit to the Public Works Department.

-If you require a meter for new construction, complete the Meter Installation Request Form and submit to the Public Works Department.
-Usually, new service can be installed within one week.
+If you require a meter for new construction, complete the Meter Install Request Form.

 Water Conservation saves money, preserves wildlife, and ensures there is enough water for all uses.
 Click here to see what you can do to help.

 The City of Ridgefield is pleased to present a summary of the quality of water provided to you each year.
 This report contains information about your drinking water as required by the Environmental Protection Agency (EPA).
-The City of Ridgefield is proud to inform you that our water quality continues to exceed state and federal standards.
+Ridgefield is proud to inform you that our water quality continues to exceed state and federal standards.
 We are committed to efficiently provide you with a safe and reliable water supply.
 Please contact the Public Works Department at (360) 887-8251 if you have any questions about our water quality.